paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

 **(a) Procedures to facilitate access** The Department of State shall maintain procedures to ensure that the members and staff of the congressional committees of jurisdiction are granted easy access to the Department of State in the conduct of their duties.

 **(b) Parking** The Department of State shall also make available adequate parking for members and staff of the congressional committees of jurisdiction in order to facilitate attendance of meetings at the Department of State.

+<a id="section-2680-3"></a>
+## § 2680–3.
+Responsiveness to Congressional Research Service inquiries and Congressional Budget Office inquiries
+**(a) Findings** The Congressional Research Service and the Congressional Budget Office are charged with rendering effective and efficient service to Congress and responding expeditiously, effectively, and efficiently to the needs of Congress.

+**(b) Responses** The Secretary and Administrator shall ensure that for any inquiry or request from the Congressional Research Service or the Congressional Budget Office—

+(1) an initial substantive response to the request is sent within 14 days of receipt of the inquiry;

+(2) a complete answer responsive to the request is sent within 90 days of receipt of the inquiry, together with an explanation as to why the request was delayed; and

+(3) Congressional Research Service and Congressional Budget Office staff shall be treated as congressional staff for any briefings or informal discussions.

+**(c) Requirement to disclose unclassified information** The Secretary and the Administrator shall not refuse to provide information to the Congressional Research Service or the Congressional Budget Office on the basis that the Secretary or the Administrator deems such information to be sensitive but unclassified.

+### Statutory Notes

+#### Definitions
+For definitions of “Secretary” and “Administrator” as used in this section, see section 7002 of Pub.
+L. 118–159, set out as a note under [section 2651 of this title](./chapter-038-department-of-state.md#section-2651).

+<a id="section-2680-4"></a>
+## § 2680–4.
+Periodic briefings from Bureau of Intelligence and Research
+**(a) In general** The Secretary shall offer to the appropriate congressional committees regular, quarterly briefings by the Bureau of Intelligence and Research, in coordination with other bureaus as appropriate, on—

+(1) any topic requested by one or more of the appropriate congressional committees;

+(2) any topic of current importance to the national security of the United States; and

+(3) any other topic the Secretary considers necessary.

+**(b) Location** The briefings required under subsection (a) shall be held at a secure facility that is suitable for review of information that is classified at the level of “Top Secret/SCI”.

+**(c) No limitation on other briefings** Any briefings pursuant to subsection (a) shall be in addition to any briefings provided to the appropriate congressional committees, the Select Committee on Intelligence of the Senate, and the Permanent Select Committee on Intelligence of the House of Representatives.
+Nothing in this section shall be construed to limit the provision of any other briefings to the committees described in this subsection.

+### Statutory Notes

+#### Definitions
+For definitions of “Secretary” and “Appropriate Congressional Committees” as used in this section, see section 5002 of Pub.
+L. 119–60, set out as a note under [section 2651 of this title](./chapter-038-department-of-state.md#section-2651).

 <a id="section-2681"></a>